Golden-fronted leafbird: Description

 The adult is green-bodied with a black face and throat bordered with yellow.
 It has dark brown irises and blackish feet and bill.
 It has a yellowish orange forehead and blue moustachial line (but lacks the blue flight feathers and tail sides of blue-winged leafbird).
 Young birds have a plain green head and lack the black on their face and throat.
 The black of the face and throat appears slightly duller in females.

 The southern Indian race, C. a. frontalis, has a narrower yellow border to black face.
 The throat is black and it has a blue sub-moustachial stripe and duller orange forehead.
 Towards the extreme south of India and Sri Lanka the race insularis occurs which is slightly smaller than frontalis.

-Vocalization

-Its song consists of rising and falling liquid chirps in bulbul-like tones and its call may include harsh whispers.
-They are also known to mimic the calls of other bird species and have loud calls.

 Distribution and habitat

 The golden-fronted leafbird is a common resident breeder in India, Bangladesh, Sri Lanka, and parts of Southeast Asia.
-Its habitat is forest and scrub.
+Widely distributed in India, Bangladesh, Bhutan, Myanmar, Thailand, Cambodia, Laos, Vietnam, and Indonesia; typically inhabiting dense forest canopies, deciduous forests, woodlands, and scrublands.
+Also frequently found in wooded gardens and plantations.

 Behaviour and ecology

 The golden-fronted leafbird builds its nest in a tree, laying 2-3 eggs.
 This species eats insects and berries.
+They are highly acrobatic, often clinging to twigs upside down in the canopy to glean insects and spiders.
+They also feed on nectar and berries.
+Often imitates the calls of various birds, including the Tailor-bird, Black Drongo, and Common Iora.
+Songs are melodic, high-pitched, and whistling, rising and falling liquid chirps in bulbul-like tones and its call may include harsh whispers, often delivered from the top of a tree.
+Generally found in pairs or small groups of up to 8, sometimes joining mixed-species foraging flocks.